The Department of Art offers a competitive graphic design program focusing on visual communication.

 Each applicant must submit a portfolio, the expressive typography assignment, an essay and transcripts.
 Applications that do not include all of these components are incomplete and will not be considered.

 We highly recommend that you attend the application information session prior to applying to the program.
-This year the application information session will be will be held virtually on Tuesday, Feb.
-2, 2021, at 4 p.m.
-The virtual meeting link is found here
+This year the application information session will be will be held virtually on Thursday, Feb.
+16, 2023, at 6 p.m.
+The virtual meeting link can be obtained by emailing firstname.lastname@example.org.

 To apply to the design concentration, complete the online application process, found here: apply.arhu.umd.edu